fabacab/inline-gdocs-viewer/readme.txt

 5. Transform your spreadsheet's data into an interactive graph or chart by adding a single shortcode attribute.
 11 chart types are supported, including `Area`, `Bar`, `Column`, `Pie`, `Line`, `Scatter` and more.
 Every chart can be customized with user-defined colors, opacity, and even 3D effects.
 There are over 50 configuration options to choose from.
 See [the FAQ](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/faq/) for a detailed list.

 == Change log ==

+= Version 0.8 =

+* Feature: Built-in caching.
+To improve page load speeds, shortcodes whose `key`s output spreadsheet table data will be cached for ten minutes by default.
+    * You can use the new `expire_in` attribute to set a custom cache lifetime (in seconds).
+For instance, to cache for 1 minute instead of 10, use `[gdoc key="ABCDEFG" expire_in="60"]`
+    * To turn off caching for a specific spreadsheet, set the `use_cache` attribute to `no`, like `[gdoc key="ABCDEFG" use_cache="no"]`.
+Disabling the cache for a spreadsheet is only recommended for relatively small datasets (under 100 rows or so) that change often, or for debugging purposes.
+    * Changing the `query` in a shortcode will also create a new cache, since a different query may return different data.

 = Version 0.7.1 =